When researching MBA programs and structuring your resume, you may have some questions about MBA work experience.

 If you have a unique background, don’t be afraid to include it in your application.
 What is important is that you make sure that you are demonstrating how you grew and learned through the opportunity.

-However, make sure that you know what exactly your target programs count as work experience.
+However, ensure you know what your target programs count as work experience.
 For example, unlike Wharton, NYU Stern considers certain positions, such as full-time work, as “professional work experience” and others, like internships, as just “work experience.”
 These distinctions are important to keep track of when applying.

 Furthermore, Wharton does not consider graduate education as work experience, yet Stern accepts academic projects.
 Make sure that you check what each of your target schools considers to be work experience before filling out your applications.